LaunchCodeEducation/java-web-development/src/chapters/spring-controllers-and-routes/controller-walkthrough.rst

 Create a Controller
 -------------------

-Follow along with your ``hello-spring" application to create a controller class and two methods.
+Follow along with your ``hello-spring`` application to create a controller class and two methods.
 One handles requests to our index path, ``/``, another to a new path.

 #.
 First, go to *src->main->java* and right click on your